-Traveling around Italy by train is the easiest and best way to maximize your time in the country.
+Traveling around Italy by train is the easiest and best way to maximize your time in the country and complete everything on your Italy itinerary.
 Every destination on this list is connected via train and they’re all easily accessible.
 If you’re looking to save some money you can also travel via bus.

 There are two train companies in Italy.
 Trenitalia is largely based in the North and their trains are generally nicer and more expensive.
 NTV Italo is more widespread towards the South and they are generally cheaper than Trenitalia.

 If you link all of the cities in the post you should have to take a train no longer than a couple of hours, with only a handful of changes if any.

 If you want more information on train travel in Italy Seat 61 is an excellent guide.

 There is so Much More to Italy!